How to Enable or Disable Text and Image Generation for Apps in Windows 11

 Option 5Turn Specific Apps On or Off to Use Text and Image Generation for Your Account in Settings

-If you want to choose which specific apps can use text and image generation for your account in Windows 11, you can manage these permissions in Settings.- Open Settings by pressing
+You can choose which specific apps are allowed to use text and image generation for your account in Windows 11 by managing permissions within the Settings app.- Open Settings by pressing

 Win+I. - Click Privacy & security on the left side.
 Then click Text and image generation on the right side under “App permissions“.